 Acknowledgements.
-J.L.G.F was supported by an Oxford-Richards graduate scholarship under Wadham College, and by a Met Office-Partnership PhDCASE studentship.
-Z.K.M acknowledges support from the National Science Foundation under Award No. 2020305.
-LG and SO wish to acknowledge support from the United Kingdom Natural Environment Research Council and National Centre for Atmospheric Science.
+Jorge L. García-Franco acknowledges support from an Oxford-Richards graduate scholarship under Wadham College and from a Met Office Partnership PhD CASE studentship.
+Zane Martin acknowledges support from the National Science Foundation.
+Lesley J. Gray and Scott Osprey wish to acknowledge support from the United Kingdom Natural Environment Research Council and National Centre for Atmospheric Science.
+We thank Chaim Garfinkel and two anonymous reviewers for their constructive comments which have greatly improved this study.